itinerarymagic-lang/envoys-tutorials/content/docs/introduction-to-envoys.md

 ### Source of Truth (SOT)

 Some information needs to look different depending on who's viewing it — which means more than one field for what feels like "the same" data.
-For example, Operations may work from an HBH view, Enrollment Management from a separate SOT field, and another field tracks Registered Participants.
-These aren't duplicates — each serves a different audience.
+For example, Operations may work from an HBH view which needs difFerent values for participants, another field tracks actual Registered Participants that have filled out the Jotform, and EM records what is expected, the SOT.
+These aren't duplicates — each serves a different audience and purpose.

 ### When a Field Needs Its Own Table